ohcnivek/free-chipotle-babyyy/README.md

 Hey there!
 Text PROMO2019 to 888222 ASAP for your free chipotle!" , to +1YOUR_NUMBER from +1YOUR_TWILIO_NUMBER
 ```

 And you're good to go.
-You can also add some additional numbers to send reminders to if you want to spread the joy -- checkout the ```main()``` function for how to do that.
+You can also add some additional numbers to send reminders to if you want to spread the joy -- checkout the `main()` function for how to do that.

-## During the game time:
+## During the game:

 Just keep an eye for texts to your phone!
 The codes go out fast, so make sure you have your phone close by.

 ## Disclaimer

 Don't abuse this script.
 This was for fun & I have no gurantee that this will work.
 I just love Chipotle & Twitter & thought it would be a fun lil script to spin up.
 Gift some potle to your loved ones this holiday szn :)